 This recipe is nothing like Yeast-Based Gluten Free Beignets (the ones that are popular in New Orleans, usually made from biscuit dough).
 Instead, they are Gluten Free French Beignets, popular in France.
-This dough creates light and airy pastries that have a marshmallow-like texture in the inside of the shell, similar to churros.
+This dough creates light and airy pastries that have a marshmallow-like texture inside the shell, similar to churros.
 I don’t know anyone who would stop at just one.
 They’re just so light!

 Beignet is pronounced (ben yay).